scenerystack/community/docs/reference/api/tambo/PeakDetectorAudioNode.md

 # PeakDetectorAudioNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/PeakDetectorAudioNode.ts](https://github.com/phetsims/tambo/blob/main/js/PeakDetectorAudioNode.ts) for the most up-to-date information.

 ## Overview

 PeakDetectorAudioNode is a Web Audio node that can be used to detect peak audio output values in an audio signal